johnyww/self-claim-link-v2/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Check the admin dashboard for system status
-- Review the database logs for claim issues

-## 🔄 Version History

-- **v0.1.0** - Initial release with core claiming functionality
-- Features: Order claiming, admin dashboard, product management
-- Tech: Next.js 15, SQLite, TypeScript, Tailwind CSS

 ---

 Built with ❤️ using Next.js and modern web technologies.